brennancheung/prie/README.md

 The block receives its inputs from the stack according to what was specified in the _stack declaration_.

-Let's take a look at the above example. def_word("greeting ( string -- )") { |name| puts "hello #{name}" }
+Let's take a look at the above example.

+  def_word("greeting ( string -- )") { |name| puts "hello #{name}" }

 We define a new word `greeting` that takes a single `string` as input and has no output parameters.
 In the _stack delcaration_ we must specify the _type_ (see `stack_object.rb` for a list of types) and in the block we can name the parameter whatever we want.

-Let's define another word that takes multiple inputs and has an output. def_word("sum ( integer integer -- integer )") {|a, b| a + b}
+Let's define another word that takes multiple inputs and has an output.

+  def_word("sum ( integer integer -- integer )") {|a, b| a + b}

-Now let's take a look at `dup` to see how we can return multiple values and learn about escaping. def_word("dup ( ``any -- ``any ``any)") {|x| [ x, x ] }
+Now let's take a look at `dup` to see how we can return multiple values and learn about escaping.

+  def_word("dup ( ``any -- ``any ``any)") {|x| [ x, x ] }

+`dup` takes a single input of any type and returns 2 of the same.

 Normally inputs and outputs are wrapped in a `StackObject` automatically for us.
 A `StackObject` contains a type and a value.
 Most of the time we are only dealing with the values.
 What looks like an _integer_ or a _string_ on